 The Dyson V7 Trigger is one of our top picks for a handheld vacuum cleaner.
 It’s more expensive than the Multi Mk2, but we think it provides stronger suction and better all-round performance.
 The Dyson is also lighter, has a longer run-time, and is quicker to recharge.

 There are still some advantages to the Gtech though.
 Aside from being cheaper, we like the Multi’s built-in headlight and on/off switch (rather than a trigger.)
+We also like that the Gtech comes with an extension brush, as the Dyson doesn’t include a similar tool.

 Frequently Asked Questions